AkgunOnur/SelfDrivingCar_BehavioralClonning/README.md

 My project includes the following files:
 * behavioral_cloning.ipynb containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* Behavioral Cloning Project.ipynb for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results